Made-in-Slovakia/rac/PCSX2/README.md

 3. For `Infernox Armor`, it will display gadget boots if equipped.<br />
 ![Boots for Infernox Armor](resources/screenshots/rac3-boots-for-infernox-armor.jpg "Boots for Infernox Armor")

+4. Hides gadget boots when Ratchet is in the water or underwater.

 #### Helmet for skins

 While Ratchet uses `Old School Ratchet` or `Tuxedo Ratchet` skin, he will wear a helmet and O2 mask underwater.